 Planning jargon can be complicated.
 Here is some is a helpful primer on terms:

-Zoning By-law: Zoning By-law monitor the day-to-day operations around a scheduled plan.
+Zoning By-law: The Zoning By-law monitors the day-to-day operations around a scheduled plan.
 It outlines the legality surrounding land-use zones.

-Site plans under review: Site plans conduct an analysis on the appropriate procedures outlined for the implementation of commercial/industrial development.
-Site plan audit as a rule centers around stopping, traffic, seepage, roadway development, signage, utilities, screening, lighting, and different parts of the proposition to land at the most ideal plan for the area.
+Site plans under review: Site plans conduct an analysis of the appropriate procedures outlined for the implementation of commercial/industrial development.
+The Site plan audit, as a rule, centers around stopping, traffic, seepage, roadway development, signage, utilities, screening, lighting, and different parts of the proposition to land at the most ideal plan for the area.